-- Must be available for the following (as class schedule permits): the Leadership Mason Conference, Brown Bag Lunch Series, Alumni Leadership Speaker Series, Chapter Next, Emerging Leaders Program, Freedom and Learning Forums, Dear World, Family Weekend Day of Service, Siblings Weekend Day of Service, 9/11 Day of Service, Mason LIFE partnership, Hampton Middle School Leadership Workshops, Incredible Leadership Conference, Spring Leadership Summit, and Ethics and Leadership course.
+- Must be available for the following (as class schedule permits): Leadership Mason Conference/Experience, Leadership Connection Hour, Alumni Leadership Speaker Series, Chapter Next, Emerging Leaders Program, Freedom and Learning Forums, Family Weekend Day of Service, Siblings Weekend Day of Service, 9/11 Day of Service, Mason LIFE partnership, Hampton Middle School Leadership Workshops, Incredible Leadership Conference, Spring Leadership Summit, and Ethics and Leadership course (INTS 404).

 - Must have demonstrated experience and skills in working with college students, new students, and campus stakeholders.

 - Must be reliable, responsible, self-motivated, confident, sincere, flexible, dedicated, and considerate.

 - Must be able to work successfully as an individual and within a team.

 - Must have an ability to relate to people from diverse backgrounds.

 - Must have a sincere desire to help students.

 - Must exhibit exceptional professionalism and a strong work ethic.